More than 2,000 animals are cared for by the CVHS each year.

 The Cedar Valley Humane Society is dedicated to building healthy relationships between people and animals, and eliminating cruelty, abuse and overpopulation of animals through education, adoption services and inspiring compassion for all living things.

 We take in lost, abandoned, and owner-surrendered dogs, cats, rabbits, hamsters, guinea pigs, gerbils, ferrets, and mice.
 At this time, we are not able to care for horses, reptiles, barnyard animals or other wild creatures.

 Areas we serve

 We place animals in new homes throughout the Eastern Iowa area.
-We provide animal control services to unincorporated Linn County and its municipalities, with the exception of Cedar Rapids, Marion, and Center Point, which have other animal control services providers.
+We provide animal control services to unincorporated Linn County and its municipalities, with the exception of Cedar Rapids and Marion, which have other animal control services providers.
 We also provide animal control services to unincorporated Benton County (dogs only), North Liberty, Swisher, Tiffin, Shueyville, Oxford, Walford, Solon, Atkins, Shellsburg, and Urbana.